You may need to be told this as much as I need to repent of it.

 But that is the devil's lie, isn't it?
 That if we don't do, God won't either?
 That he will no longer love us, that he will no longer provide for us, or care for us if we don't perform, checking off all the boxes daily?

 I fall for this lie so often, and I am ashamed of it.
-But continuing to hide our shame is to the enemy a steady IV flowing freely with B12.
+But continuing to hide our shame is to the enemy an IV flowing freely with B12.
 He seems to gain more and more energy toward our destruction, isolation, depression and idol worship.
-So I'm refusing in this moment to give into it.
+So I'm refusing in this moment to give in to it.

 I think the problem lies in the fact that I love my own glory too much.
 When I'm truthful with myself, this is what comes bubbling up to the surface even though I've tried to tie anchors to it and keep it hidden away, down in the depths.